STARIONGROUP/ecss-10-25-annexc-integration-tests/README.md

 # ecss-10-25-annexc-integration-tests

 This repository contains ECSS-E-TM-10-25 Annex C integration tests.
-The purpose of the software is to achieve 100% code coverage of all REST API queries that can be performed to determine wheter an ECSS-E-TM-10-25 Annex C implementation is compliant with the ECSS-E-TM-10-25 Annex C.
-In May 2020 a few tests were added for a specific CDP4-COMET extension.
-These tests are decorated with an Nunit Category attribute so they can be filtered out by the Nunit runner.
+The purpose of the software is to achieve 100% code coverage of all REST API queries that can be performed to determine wheter an ECSS-E-TM-10-25 Annex C implementation is compliant with the ECSS-E-TM-10-25 Annex C. On top of that this test-suite also covers CDP4-COMET specific extensions, these tests are decorated with an Nunit Category attribute so they can be filtered out by the Nunit runner.
 The Category used here name is 'CdpVersion_1_1_0'.
 See [this website](https://github.com/nunit/docs/wiki/Console-Command-Line) for more info on Nunit test filtering.

 ## ECSS-E-TM-10-25